JieyuWu/ToyotaMod/Installing-openpilot.md

 # On comma two
 ## Prerequisite
 Your comma two must be setup in your car prior to installing openpilot.
-Please follow the official setup procedures [here](https://comma.ai/setup/two) or one of the [installation guides](https://github.com/commaai/openpilot/wiki/Installation-Guides).
+Please follow the official setup procedures [here](https://comma.ai/setup/two) or the [device installation guide](https://github.com/commaai/openpilot/wiki/Installation-Guides).

 Upon first boot of comma two, do _not_ click "Dashcam software" and instead proceed to the installation paragraph below.
 If you already have, read the paragraph on removing the Dashcam software.